Ultrasonic Waste and Sludge Treatment

 Feedstocks for the production of biogas are mixtures of various aggregated and flocculated substances, fibers, viruses and bacteria, cellulose and other inorganic substances.
 Food waste, organic industrial and commercial waste, such as fats or vinasse are supplemental feedstocks for mesophilic and thermophilic digesters.
 Ultrasonic cavitation destructs aggregates and cellular structures.
 Due to the effect on the on the constituent material structure the sludge can be dewatered more easily.
 Furthermore, the destruction of the aggregates and cell walls improves the bioavailability of intracellular material to decomposition by bacteria.

-The table to the right shows typical power requirements for various volume flows.
+The table below shows typical power requirements for various volume flows.
 The ultrasonic system is generally integrated inline before feeding to the digester.
 Alternatively, the organic material can be recirulated from the digester through the ultrasonic system back into the digester.
-Therefore, the ultrasonication step can be easily retrofitted into existing facilities. |
+Therefore, the ultrasonication step can be easily retrofitted into existing facilities.

 |